Angmar3019/getch/README.md

 ## Usage

 1. Download `getch.h` and move the file into your project folder
-2. Add the header file to your main program with `include "getch.h`
+2. Add the header file to your main program with `#include "getch.h"`
 3. After that you can call the function as usual with `getch()`

 ## Example